medavidallsop/old-post-notice/readme.txt

 - View and manage all posts with notices via the dashboard page and widget, making archive post management easy.

 This setup improves user experience, boosts blog engagement, and ensures that visitors are aware of outdated content, all while maintaining a polished, professional look on her WordPress site.

+= Features =

+- Enable or disable the old post notice.
+- Customize the notice text and styling.
+- Insert the post's published or modified date into the notice.
+- Set how many days old a post must be for the notice to appear.
+- Display notice based on published or modified dates.
+- Position the notice above or below post content.
+- Use default styling or custom CSS for full control.
+- Set background and text colors for the notice.
+- Add a dashboard page listing all posts with notices.
+- Add a dashboard widget showing selected posts with notices.
+- Perfect for managing archived posts and keeping content up-to-date.

 = Usage =